A spinal cord injury comes as terrifying news to a victim and their family.

 Our goal is to do everything we can to help you recover much-needed financial compensation so you can heal and return to a productive and fulfilling life.

 Communicate with our Ohio personal injury lawyer, throughout the entire legal process, and will make ourselves available to address your questions and concerns and keep you updated with any developments in your case.

 Our attorneys will perform a thorough investigation into your accident to identify at-fault parties and work with our team of medical and financial professionals to accurately determine the total damages caused by your injury.
 Once we have the facts, we will build a compelling argument supporting your right to full and fair compensation.

 If an acceptable settlement cannot be reached out of court, we march into trial on your behalf and work to provide you with a positive outcome for your case.

 After a devastating spinal cord injury, so much is at stake.
 You and your family’s entire future is unknown and largely depends on the outcome of your case.
 When so much is on the line, you need the experience of Slater & Zurz to provide diligent, unrelenting legal representation.
 You can rest assured knowing we will stop at nothing to protect your rights and best interests.

 Why Working On A Contingency Basis Works

-Hiring Slater & Zurz will not cost you anything unless we recover compensation on your behalf.
+Hiring a personal injury lawyer at Slater & Zurz will not cost you anything unless we recover compensation on your behalf.
 Under a contingency fee agreement, we only charge you for our legal services if we win your case.
 There’s no money out of pocket.
 Instead, you pay the agreed-upon cost directly out of your compensation award.
 It’s that simple.